 Due to the heightened requirements of these damages, they are rare.
 However, when they are won, they are typically for an amount meant to make an impression.
 This often results in punitive damages being the highest award of any type of damages.

-Florida is a pure comparative negligence jurisdiction, meaning that any award of damages will be reduced in proportion to the responsibility of the decedent for the accident.
-However, the family of a decedent who was primarily at fault for the accident which caused their death would still be able to recover.
+Florida is a modified comparative negligence jurisdiction, meaning that any award of damages will be reduced in proportion to the responsibility of the decedent for the accident as long as they are 50% or less at fault.
+If they are under 51% at fault, the family of a decedent would still be able to recover.
+If they are 51% or over, they will be barred from recovery completely.

 For example, suppose a driver in a car runs a red light and is hit by a truck whose driver was sending a text.
 The court determines that the decedent is 60% at fault for the accident for acting negligently in running the red light, and the distracted trucker was 40% at fault for not seeing and responding to this in a reasonable time.
-This would still allow the family to pursue a wrongful death case for 40% of the damages.
+In this case the decedent would be unable to recover any compensation.

 Surviving family members eligible to receive compensation from a wrongful death claim include: